solaeus/serial_int/README.md

 - [Issues](https://todo.sr.ht/~jeffa/serial_int)

 Serial (or auto-increment) integers make great unique identifers because they do not need to be large (i.e. using more memory) to prevent collisions.
 They are always unique until they reach their max value, mimicking the behavior of PostgreSQL's `SERIAL` data type.
 Creating serial values has minimal performance impact because it relies on simple adding rather than hashing or randomizing.

 This crate provides a generator (that is also an iterator) that outputs serial values.
 By default, any unsigned integer from the standard library can be generated.
 This is essentially a counter, a simple iterator for integers.
+This crate is appropriately tiny.

 For safety and stability, the generator "saturates" the values instead of overflowing.
 This guarantess that the output values are unique to that generator